dephell/dephell/README.md

 It will make setup.py and README.rst from pyproject.toml and README.md.

-Now let's test our code into virtual environment:
+Now let's test our code in a virtual environment:

 ```bash
 $ dephell venv run pytest